kanishkasrivastava/KanishkaSrivastava/README.md

 <h3>- :video_game: My First Project [2D Game Using hatchxr](https://kids.hatchxr.com/@Coder-2022/courses/super-mario)</h3>
 <h3>👯 I’m looking to collaborate on new open source ideas.</h3>- 💬 Ask me about technology, zoology, Science.
 I like to learn and be multi dimensional in my knowledge.

-🌱 I’m currently learning *C, HTML, CSS,C++ , Java , Python,Javascript,MySQL*
+🌱 I’m currently learning *Java ,Python,C++,C,Javascript,MySQL,HTML, CSS*

 - 📫 How to reach me: <a style="color:#02ccff" href="mailto:srivastavadev1711@gmail.com">srivastavadev1711@gmail.com</a>.
 - ⚡ Fun fact: Did you know that teeth are part of skeletal system but are not considered as bones.